bcoles/kasld/CONTRIBUTING.md

 4. **UNAVAILABLE** — exit code 69
 5. **NO_RESULT** — ran successfully but found nothing

-The exit code answers "what was your relationship with your data source?" — not "did you find results".
+The exit code answers "what was the relationship with the data source?" — not "were results found".
 A component that accessed its data source and found no matching data should exit 0, not 69 or 77.
 The orchestrator already knows whether results were found from the tagged output.